B2B Customer Retention Strategies

 Engage with them on social media

-Your Consultants can interact with their clients’ social media posts, on sites such as LinkedIn, to allow for a more personal bond to form that enhances their work relationship.
+Your consultants can interact with their clients’ social media posts, on sites such as LinkedIn, to allow for a more personal bond to form that enhances their work relationship.

 You can also assign some of your customer service reps to responding to customers’ posts and comments that mention your company.